WalletWasabi/WasabiDoc/docs/using-wasabi/WasabiSetupTails.md

         |__ /BitcoinStore
 ```

-To load your saved session, drop the `.walletwasabi` folder into `/Home` before starting Wasabi.
+To load your saved session, copy and paste the `.walletwasabi` folder into `/Home` before starting Wasabi.

 You can save multiple copies of `.walletwasabi` in your persistent, each with different data: